 If you have not yet received Jesus as Lord and Savior, the reality is that true inner peace will elude you.
-Scripture teaches that outside of Christ, we are in spiritual bondage (Colossians 1:13) and subject to What Are the Consolations of Love?

-fear especially fear of death (Hebrews 2:14-15).
+Scripture teaches that outside of Christ, we are in spiritual bondage (Colossians 1:13) and subject to fear especially fear of death (Hebrews 2:14-15).
 But in Christ, that burden is lifted.